annmaryvinod/Blog/README.md

  * Component consists of two parts :

    1. Template  : refers to the HTML content or structure
-   2. Logic  : refers to the js functions or other functionality codes
+   2. Logic  : refers to the js functions or other functionality codes.

+1. TEMPLATE

+* All the JS code should be before the "return" statement inside the App commponent in the App.js file.
+* This can include variables and other codes.

+* variable initialisation : follows the usual trend as in JS.

+* Using them in the "return" statement : USE CURLY BRACES {}

+** Note : return statement returns jsx.
+* React will identify the curly braces for variable and search for it inside the entire App component.

+* inside curly braces, it is possible to write js codes directly.

+* variables,strings,numbers,arrays etc. can be shown as output.
+Arrays are converted to strings.

+* IT IS IMPOSSIBLE TO OUTPUT BOOLEANS AND OBJECTS ON SIMILAR GROUNDS!

+* Attribute values can also be variables.